 Don’t worry, though; if you keep these suggestions in mind when you’re shopping around, you’ll be able to find the perfect minivan in no time.
 The only other thing to think about is whether you want to buy a new or used vehicle.

 How to Convert a Minivan for Camping

 When you’re ready to go camping, it’s important to take note of all of the essentials.
 Most people throw a mattress, sleeping bag, and a Coleman cooler in the back and call it a day.
-To truly enjoy yourself out in the woods, you’ll most likely need more than that.
+But, to truly enjoy yourself out in the woods, you’ll most likely need more than that.

 Next, think about what kind of hookups you’ll need.
 Some people love to rough it out in the wilderness without anything, which is also known as ‘dry camping.’
-On the other hand, you can use electricity and sewage hookups to get the creature comforts that we’re all used to having back at home.
+On the other hand, you can use electricity and sewage hookups to get the creature comforts that we’re all used to having back home.

 For electricity, you can use portable or installed solar panels.
-A good option for a portable solar panel charger is the Rockpals 100 watt foldable, designed for solar generators.
+A good option for a portable solar panel charger is the Rockpals 100-watt foldable, designed for solar generators.
 Renogy makes a 200-watt panel RV kit that works excellent for vans.

 Some people prefer to hook cables straight into the battery of their minivan, but this process can drain it rather quickly.
 You could also use a battery bank that you charge at home before going on the adventure.

 Finally, always figure out what you’ll be doing for trash and bathroom trips.
 There are hundreds of buckets, cans, collapsible containers, and other options that you can use to collect trash.
 Many campgrounds come with dumpsters.
 Even if there aren’t any nearby, you can tie off the bag and place it in the dumpster when you leave.